xiguajerry/NullHack/README.md

 A utility mod migrated to the newest Minecraft versions via Fabric, Neoforge & Mixin.

+Support for 1.21.5 and newer mc versions will be released with both OpenGL & Vulkan support after mc's Vulkan backend is implemented.
+Before that I will continue the development of NullHack privately.
+You can keep contact with me by opening an issue in this repo.

 ## Disclaimer

 **This project is for educational purposes only.
 I shall not be held responsible for any personal losses or legal liabilities arising from the use of this project.**